 5 signs your development team has bottlenecks

 Your technical team works hard, but deliveries don't land.
-The problem is rarely people's competence; it's almost always the system around them.
+The problem is rarely people's competence: it's almost always the system around them.
 Here are the five signs I see most often in audits, and what they reveal.

 1. Estimates systematically double

-When "two weeks" repeatedly becomes two months, it's the sign of invisible technical debt: every change breaks something else, so the team walks on eggshells.
-The solution isn't more pressure; it's measuring and paying down the debt where it costs the most.
+When "two weeks" repeatedly becomes two months, it’s the sign of invisible technical debt: every change breaks something else, so the team walks on eggshells.
+The solution isn’t more pressure.
+It’s measuring and paying down the debt where it costs the most.

 2. The same bugs keep coming back